Why A Plain Text Editor Is An Effective Writing Tool

-If you are blogging, you probably have to add some code or scripts to your site at times.
+If you are blogging regularly, you sometimes have to add some code or scripts to your site.

 It might be for Google Analytics, Google Adsense, or a theme modification.

 The best way to save them is in a small, lightweight text file.
-You can keep them in plain or rich text.
+You can choose to keep them in plain or rich text.

 Another use is to copy and back up your blog’s modified or custom CSS.